 That some MSPs allow for expiration of account names when they have been unused for a protracted period forces a choice between two potential types of privacy vulnerabilities, one of which presents significantly greater threats to users than the other.
 Automatically generated mail is often used to convey authentication credentials that can potentially provide access to extremely sensitive information.
 Supplying such credentials to the wrong party after a mailbox ownership change could allow the previous owner's data to be exposed without his or her authorization or knowledge.
-In contrast, the information that may be exposed to a third party via the proposal in this document is limited to information about the mailbox history.
-Given that MSPs have chosen to allow transfers of mailbox ownership without the prior owner's involvement, the information leakage from the extensions specified here creates far fewer risks than the potential for delivering mail to the wrong party.
+In contrast, the information that may be exposed to a third party via the proposal in this document is limited to information about the mailbox ownership without the prior owner's involvement, the information leakage from the extensions specified here creates far fewer risks than the potential for delivering mail to the wrong party.